Slovene Studies

 b) an undergraduate academic study programme, adopted before 11 June 2004 (pre-reform study programme);

-d) an unified master’s study programme, if the study programme carried 300 ECTS credit points and lasted 5 years;
+d) a unified master’s study programme, if the study programme carried 300 ECTS credit points and lasted 5 years;

 e) a comparable education abroad and have been, in the process of recognition of their qualification and in accordance with Assessment and Recognition of Education Act, legally granted the right to continue their studies in the study programme.